The Best Way To Deal With Raccoons In The Villages

 - Hearing clawing from inside walls or sudden loud noises outside

 Don’t approach a raccoon; they’re often in a defensive mode and are liable to be aggressive.
 Further, they are possible carriers for fleas and ticks, rabies, histoplasmosis, tuberculosis, and tularemia.
 Both humans and pets can be impacted by these critters.
 If you or a domestic animal is assaulted by a raccoon, seek medical attention immediately.
+Fortunately there are ways to manage a racoon infestation.

 Is There a Way to Prevent Raccoons?